vcastilh/translation-noahMakefile/src/_posts/2019-11-29-docker-valgrind.md

 > *Hint*: Try to integrate `valgrind` in your workflow.
 Regularly run your code
 > trough Valgrind instead of waiting for errors to become visible first.
 > This way one notices errors quicker, making them easier to fix.

----

-I hope you found this tutorial useful!
-Please send any errors, questions, and improvements to nloomans on slack.